 By now he was swinging up through the ball over and over again.
 Interestingly, he wasn’t congratulating himself for doing it right; he was simply absorbed in how different it felt.”

-When I first read this passage more than two decades ago it hit me like a lightning bolt.
+When I first read this passage over two decades ago, it hit me like a lightning bolt.
 The insight that you had to give someone learning a new skill the ability to see their performance has been brought home to me many times since.

-Upgrading my personal presentation skills was much improved–as painful as it was at the time–by watching video tapes of my performance and hearing the instructor critique it while we both watched it.
-When I started to do video I realized that I could not easily incorporate direction or suggestions for improvement without reviewing the tape.
+My personal presentation skills were much improved–as painful as it was at the time–by watching videotapes of my performance and hearing the instructor critique it while we both watched it.
+When I started to do videos, I realized that I could not easily incorporate direction or suggestions for improvement without reviewing the tape.
 The inner sensation and memory of my performance were no match for watching the recording.

-One corollary is that you cannot be fully immersed in performing a task and trying to critique you performance at the same time.
-Which means you need to prototype and plan for iterations if you want to improve, much less succeed.
+One corollary is that you cannot be fully immersed in performing a task and trying to critique your performance at the same time.
+This means you need to prototype and plan for iterations if you want to improve, much less succeed.

 Three approaches entrepreneurs should make extensive use of: